- Instructions for Form 7210 - Introductory Material

 Part II—Clean Hydrogen Production

 Enter the applicable amount multiplied by the kilograms of qualified clean hydrogen produced based on the lifecycle greenhouse gas emissions rate that results from the production of qualified clean hydrogen.
-See Applicable Percentage , earlier.
+See Applicable Amount , earlier.

 Part III—Credit Reduced for Tax-Exempt Bonds